jurteam/platform/README.md

 You should use `./bin/deploy.sh` script in order to deploy.

-There are 3 parameteres to look at:
+There are 3 parameters to look at:

 - `-e|--environment` to specify an environment from **deploy-conf.yml** file;
-- `-f|--frontend` equals to 1 in order to deploy frontend only;
+- `-f|--frontend` equals 1 in order to deploy frontend only;
-- `-b|--backend` equals to 1 in order to deploy backend only;
+- `-b|--backend` equals 1 in order to deploy backend only;
-- `--all` equals to 1 to deploy both frontend and backend.
+- `--all` equals 1 to deploy both frontend and backend.

-This operation uses `rsync` with sudo and and excludes files and folder written in **deplpy-exclude.list** file.
+This operation uses `rsync` with sudo and and excludes files and folder written in **deploy-exclude.list** file.

-> Teke a look also to `.template` files for this.
+> Take a look also to `.template` files for this.

 > Please note: this operation should be automated using a CI service like CircleCI.
 Feel free to use this script on a runner machine.

 ## Available Scripts

-> **NOTE** : see the [_Environment setup_](#environment-setup) section for further details before first run of the following scripts.
+> **NOTE** : see the [_Environment setup_](#environment-setup) section for further details before running the scripts.

-In the project directory, you can run:
+In the project directory, run:

 ### `npm start`